BuGlessRB/lockandload/README.md

 this code does not result in any significant gains (773 vs 859 bytes), it would just hinder readability.

+## Why

+After reviewing the javascript-loader landscape, looking for a loader that satisfies the following criteria:
+- Small enough to be inlined (to avoid paying an extra request-tax to get the loader onboard).
+- Inlined config file (get rid of a request).
+- Config file in pure javascript (no parsing overhead).
+- Let the browser do the actual loading (browsers are smart these days) of files.
+- Connect all asynchronously loaded modules together.
+- Support for single page apps that include legacy code that uses sprinkled `$(function(){...})` constructs, yet I insist on loading jQuery late and asynchronously to speed things up.

+I came to the conclusion that (apparently?) none of the existing loaders fit the bill.
+So I wrote `lockandload` back in 2014 and used it in various internal projects, but decided to open-source it now in case others find it useful.
+As always, when open-sourcing something, actually writing documentation takes most of the time.
+The documentation can always be improved.
+Suggestions are welcome!

 ## Features

 - Less filling: 859 bytes of gzipped script content.